sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 Our impact review process follows the 360-degree feedback model, which is a performance evaluation method where feedback is gathered from multiple sources, including self-review, peers, and supervisors, and direct-reports (if applicable).
 The benefit of this model is that it provides a more well-rounded and comprehensive view of a teammates's performance and behavior.
 It takes into account multiple perspectives and can provide insights into areas for improvement that the teammate may not be aware of.
 Additionally, it can help to increase self-awareness and provide a more accurate assessment of an teammates's strengths and weaknesses.
 By including feedback from different levels and areas of the organization, the 360-degree feedback model can provide a more accurate and objective evaluation of a teammate's performance and help to foster a culture of continuous improvement and development.

-### Who is eligible for a review / compensation increase?
+### Who is eligible for a review/compensation increase?

 - If you received a 1 or a 2 rating, you are eligible for a merit increase (or spot bonus if in sales) regardless of your start date.
 - If you received a 3 rating, you are eligible for a merit increase once a year.
 Because of this, those who started on or after Feb 1 2023 are not eligible for a merit increase in 2H FY24 impact review cycle.
 They will be eligible in the 1H FY25 review cycle instead.